 Guests of the Emperor

 The Japanese landed in the Southern part of Mindanao, in Parang, Maguindanao.
 From there, they began advancing northwards to the Province of Lanao.
-The Philippine Troops and Moros formed the Bolo Battalion under 81st Division commander Brigadier General Guy O. Fort.
-The plan was to defend Ganassi, Bacolod Grande on the southern end of Lake Lanao and stop the advancing Japanese troops.
+The Philippine Troops and Moros formed the Bolo Battalion under 81st Division commander Brigadier General Guy O. Fort to defend Ganassi, Bacolod Grande on the southern end of Lake Lanao to stop the Japanese troops.

 Gen. Fort planned for guerrilla warfare.
 However, on May 6, 1942, Lt.
 Gen. Jonathan M. Wainwright IV, the Allied commander in the Philippines, surrendered the Filipino and American Forces on Bataan and Corregidor.
 Gen. Homma threatened to kill the American surrenderers from Bataan and Corregidor unless all American and Filipino forces surrendered.

-Beginning in June 10, 1942, the young Japanese guards invaded the POW sleeping quarters.
-During these nightly invasions, the Japanese looted the POWs of their belongings, beat and abused them physically.
-These incidents resulted in hushed talks about escaping.
-To avert possible escape, the Japanese guards adapted the Honor System, that is, for every soldier who escaped, their officers would be executed.
+From June 10, 1942, the young Japanese guards frequently roused the POWs in their sleeping quarters, looted their belongings, beating and abusing them physically.
+These incidents resulted in hushed talks about escape.
+To avert this, the Japanese guards adapted the Honor System, that is, for every soldier who escaped, their officers would be executed.

 On July 1, 1942, Cpl.
 William Knortz, Pvt.
 Robert Ball, Seamen Jas S. Smith and William Johnson escaped.
 Under the Honor System, Col. Robert Hale Vesey, Captain A.H.
 Price and Sgt.
 John L. Chandler paid the price.
 When asked about the whereabouts of the abovementioned officers, the Japanese interpreter only remarked: “They died like soldiers.”